Aviv9498/RLBGU/README.md

 - In assignment 2 we will optimize the policy of the agent directly with policy gradient methods.
-We will first implement the basic REINFORCE algorithm and then transform it to reinforcr with baseline and an Actor-Critic algorithm. we again solve gymnasium's "CartPole-v1" environment
+We will first implement the basic REINFORCE algorithm and then transform it to REINFORCE with baseline and an Actor-Critic algorithm. we again solve gymnasium's "CartPole-v1" environment